Nordln/EasydiffusionWiki/UI-Plugins.md

 - **[Scaleup](https://www.computingbits.com/software/scaleup.plugin.js) by Avidgamefan#4035**

-    Modest scaling up, maintaining close ratio, with img2img to increase resolution of output.
+    Modest scaling up, maintaining close ratio, with img2img to increase resolution of output while adding minor details.
-    Maximum output is 1280, but generally, things are kept at 1024x1024 and below.
+    Maximum output is 1536 along one axis, but generally, things are kept at 1024x1024 and below.
+One-click workflow!